Legal norm: Normative legal theory

 Whilst fact-based positive legal theory explains the causes and effects of the law's application, normative legal theory informs what the law ought to be by navigating the values and reasons that underpin legal actions, the adoption of legislation and judge-made law.
 Legal theorists use the word "normative" in its general sense that encompasses legal norms, social norms and moral norms.
 Normative legal theories are highly evaluative and are entwined with moral and political theories.
 An example that highlights the differences between positive legal theory and normative legal theory is presented through a comparison of their approaches to tort law.
 Whilst positive theory seeks to explain what causal forces have produced the existing tort principles, normative theory determines what rules of tort liability would be the most justifiable.

 Normative legal theory uses judgments to conclude the most appropriate rule to be applied in legal reasoning and is influenced by moral or political theories.
 The general normative theories of deontology, utilitarianism and virtue ethics are three general normative theories that significantly inform normative legal theory:

+According to Stephen D. Krasner, norms are "standards of behavior defined in terms of rights and obligations."